Damian21214/restapi/README.md

 * HATEOS
 * ...

-Employee endpoints are documented only!!!
+Only employee endpoints are documented!!!
 Office endpoins are:
 /api/office [post] -> for add new office
 /api/offices [get] -> for list all offices